 8. Use context-dependent access settings

-Context-aware access is an advanced configuration available in Google Workspace Enterprise, Education Standard and Plus.
+Context-aware access is an advanced configuration available in Google Workspace Enterprise (for enterprise mobile devices), Education Standard and Plus.
 It allows you to set different levels of access to data depending on the identity of the user and the context of the request.
 It checks attributes such as:

 - IP subnetwork,